In Process - a series of studio visits with artists, makers, dancers, musicians and other creatives.

 My practice expands and contracts depending on my access to space and materials—such is the working class artist’s life.
 Whilst I’ve been doing the Florence Trust Residency, I’ve been able to introduce a multitude of materials and work on a larger scale than previously.
 From working predominately in monochrome, over the part couple of years I've been introducing more colour into my work which definitely reflects my headspace.
 The materials; faux leather, paint, printed vinyls, mirror as well as photographic prints are very much to do with wanting the viewer to think about images as tactile/ sculptural objects and elicit a visceral response.
 Often, the sighted take for granted that visual processes are passive but seeing involves the whole body not just the eyes.

-How has a failure, or apparent failure, set you up for latter success?
+How has a failure, or apparent failure, set you up for later success?
 Do you have a ‘favourite failure’?

 I think an artist’s life is full of failure generally and that's not a bad thing with respect to artistic practice.
 One should always be trying new things out and experimenting.
 Some things might not work out, but can lead to exciting routes or methods.
 Of course, responding to open calls, prizes and not being selected is a regular occurrence for a lot of early career artists.
 You just get have to get over it and accept that as well as seeking opportunities, you have to create them for yourself.